Athul1337/CTF-AUTOMATION/README.md

 py.hotkey('ALT','RIGHT')
 sleep(2)
 ```
-If we press `ALT + TAB` then we can go to that splited terminal and we can type commands there and run it <br>
+If we press `ALT + RIGHT` then we can go to that splited terminal and we can type commands there and run it <br>
 Change this if it's not same for you

 ### Directory Brute Forcing